forgineer/pandas-liteql/README.md

 **pandas-liteql** is a simple [pandas](https://pandas.pydata.org/) extension that enables users to execute SQL statements against DataFrames using in-memory [SQLite](https://www.sqlite.org/index.html).
 It is meant to streamline data manipulation and analysis tasks.
 For more detailed information and examples on **pandas-liteql**, visit the [documentation pages](https://forgineer.pythonanywhere.com/pandas-liteql).

 # What pandas-liteql is not
-**pandas-liteql** is not a competitor to libraries such as [PySpark](https://spark.apache.org/docs/latest/api/python/index.html) or [DuckDB](https://duckdb.org/) that can perform SQL queries on larger data sets and perform additional ML use-cases.
+**pandas-liteql** is not a competitor to libraries such as [PySpark](https://spark.apache.org/docs/latest/api/python/index.html) or [DuckDB](https://duckdb.org/) that can perform SQL queries on larger data sets and perform more advanced data science use-cases.
 Rather, it is inspired by those projects and similar libraries that have performed the same function, but have since been abandoned or were not as user-friendly.

 # Installing pandas-liteql
 **pandas-liteql** requires a minimum of Python 3.7 and the following libraries: